magento/merchdocs/src/catalog/inventory-configure-distance-priority.md

 ## Configure offline calculation

 Offline calculations use country codes to determine the distance between the shipping destination and source addresses.
 This option may require developer assistance to configure.
-You will issue an Inventory Management CLI command to download and import data from [geonames.org][5].
+You will need to issue an Inventory Management CLI command to download and import data from [geonames.org][5].

 {:.bs-callout-info}
 Imported geocodes from [geonames.org][5] have limitations for some countries like Canada, Ireland, etc. Please refer to [GeoNames Postal Code files][7] for more information.